Sindh: Medieval period

-In 712, Mohammed Bin Qasim defeated the Brahmin dynasty and annexed it to the Umayyad Caliphate.
-This marked the beginning of Islam in the Indian subcontinent.
-The Habbari dynasty ruled much of Greater Sindh, as a semi-independent emirate from 854 to 1024.
+In 712, Muhammad ibn al-Qasim defeated the last Chach maharaja Dahir who died fighting at the Battle of Aror, and annexed it to the Umayyad Caliphate.
+The Habbari dynasty ruled much of Sindh as a semi-independent emirate from 854 to 1024.
 Beginning with the rule of 'Umar bin Abdul Aziz al-Habbari in 854, the region became semi-independent from the Abbasid Caliphate in 861, while continuing to nominally pledge allegiance to the Abbasid Caliph in Baghdad.
-The Habbaris ruled Sindh until they were defeated by Sultan Mahmud Ghaznavi in 1026, who then went on to destroy the old Habbari capital of Mansura, and annex the region to the Ghaznavid Empire, thereby ending Arab rule of Sindh.
+The Habbaris ruled Sindh until they were defeated by Sultan Mahmud Ghaznavi in 1026, who then went on to destroy the old Habbari capital of Mansura, and annex the region to the Ghaznavid Empire, thereby ending the Arab rule in Sindh.
+Later chroniclers like Ali ibn al-Athir (c. late 12th c.) and Ibn Khaldun (c. late 14th c.) attributed the fall of Habbarids to Mahmud of Ghazni, lending credence to the argument of Hafif being the last Habbarid.

 The Soomra dynasty was a local Sindhi Muslim dynasty that ruled between early 11th century and the 14th century.
-Later chroniclers like Ali ibn al-Athir (c. late 12th c.) and Ibn Khaldun (c. late 14th c.) attributed the fall of Habbarids to Mahmud of Ghazni, lending credence to the argument of Hafif being the last Habbarid.
-The Soomras appear to have established themselves as a regional power in this power vacuum.
-The Ghurids and Ghaznavids continued to rule parts of Sindh, across the eleventh and early twelfth century, alongside Soomras.
-The precise delineations are not yet known but Sommrus were probably centered in lower Sindh.
+They appear to have established themselves as a regional power in the power vacuum after the fall of Habbaris.
+The Ghurids and Ghaznavids continued to rule parts of Sindh throughout the eleventh and early twelfth century alongside Soomras.
+The precise delineations are not yet known but Soomras were probably centered in lower Sindh.
 Some of them were adherents of Isma'ilism.
 One of their kings Shimuddin Chamisar had submitted to Iltutmish, the Sultan of Delhi, and was allowed to continue on as a vassal.

 The Makli Necropolis at Thatta is one of the largest funerary sites in the world.

-The Sammas overthrew the Soomras soon after 1335 and established the Sindh Sultanate.
+The Sammas overthrew the Soomras soon after 1335.
 The last Soomra ruler took shelter with the governor of Gujarat, under the protection of Muhammad bin Tughluq, the sultan of Delhi.
 Mohammad bin Tughlaq made an expedition against Sindh in 1351 and died at Sondha, possibly in an attempt to restore the Soomras.
 With this, the Sammas became independent.
 The next sultan, Firuz Shah Tughlaq attacked Sindh in 1365 and 1367, unsuccessfully, but with reinforcements from Delhi he later obtained Banbhiniyo's surrender.
 For a period the Sammas were therefore subject to Delhi again.
 Later, as the Sultanate of Delhi collapsed they became fully independent.
-Jam Unar was the founder of Samma dynasty mentioned by Ibn Battuta.
-The Samma civilization contributed significantly to the evolution of the Indo-Islamic architectural style.
+Jam Unar was the founder of Samma dynasty as mentioned by Ibn Battuta.
+The Samma dynasty contributed significantly to the evolution of the Indo-Islamic architectural style.
 The city of Thatta is famous for its necropolis of erstwhile royals, the Makli Necropolis, which covers 10 square km on the Makli Hill.
 The Sammas have left a mark on Sindh with magnificent structures in Thatta.
-They were later overthrown by the Turkic Arghuns in the late 15th century.
+They were later overthrown by the Turko-Mongol Arghuns in the late 15th century.